anthofflab/paper-2021-scch4/README.md

 julia --procs auto src/main.jl
 ```

-Once that is finished, run the following two commands to create all figures:
+Once that is finished, run the following command to create all figures:

 ```
-R -e 'renv::restore()'
 Rscript src/create_figures.r
 ```